jgerhart/Secronom-Zombies/secronom/README.txt

 !?
 SECRONOM LAB (immersive and dangerous, rework on loots and boss area) !?
-SECRONOM LAB CREATURES (wider zombie experimentals, Bio-Organic-Weapon creatures) !!
+SECRONOM LAB CREATURES (wider zombie experimentals, Bio-Organic-Weapon creatures) !?
 FLESHY CAVES (random caves with fleshy texture)
-??
-FLESH CREATURES (creatures that spawns inside the cave) ?
-SUGGESTIONS FROM PEOPLE (it helps me alot, as of now I'm out of f***ing ideas)
+!?
+FLESH CREATURES (creatures that resides in its source) ?
+SUGGESTIONS FROM PEOPLE (it helps me alot, as of now I'm out of effing ideas)